rashatwi/combat/README.md

 associated with each dataset.

 ## Contents [↑](#contents)
+### data.csv

-* data.csv: A CSV file containing the solvent metadata and the following properties:
+A CSV file containing the solvent metadata and the following properties:

 | Column           | Description                                                                                                                                       |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|